tukru/tukru/README.md

 <p align="center">
   I'm a Bartender/maniac creating tools and scripts that noone should use unless they got that dsl..
-My goal is to get laid and advance my knowledge and understanding of cybersecurity and hacking mafucka.
+My goal is to get laid and advance my knowledge and understanding of cybersecurity and exploit techniques mafuckas.
 </p>

 ## Favorites 𖤐